What are direct and indirect costs?

 What happens to the funds if the PI retires or leaves the University?

-- If the PI leaves or retires from the University, any unexpended funds remaining in their indirect cost fund will be returned to the department.
+- Once the PI indicates that he/she is resigning, the account will go into conservatorship (i.e., all expenditures require dean’s office approval).
+When the PI leaves or retires from the University, any unexpended funds remaining in their indirect cost fund will be returned to the college.